torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 is, the callback is supposed to copy from/to the user-space data directly to/from the hardware buffer.

-Careful readers might notice that these callbacks receive the arguments in bytes, not in frames like other callbacks.
-It's because it would make coding easier like the examples above, and also it makes easier to unify both the interleaved and non-interleaved cases, as explained in the following.
+Careful readers might yestice that these callbacks receive the arguments in bytes, yest in frames like other callbacks.
+It's because it would make coding easier like the examples above, and also it makes easier to unify both the interleaved and yesn-interleaved cases, as explained in the following.

-In the case of non-interleaved samples, the implementation will be a bit more complicated.
+In the case of yesn-interleaved samples, the implementation will be a bit more complicated.
 The callback is called for each channel, passed by the second argument, so totally it's called for N-channels times per transfer.